jen-k/2018-Python-Training/Schedule-and-Materials/README.md

 ### [Week 7+](/week7.md)
 - [ ] Improve tests for existing systems
+- [ ] Improve accessibility for existing systems
 - [ ] Start working on bugs from the backlog